Will Fiberglass Insulation Burn? Here are Things You Should Know About

 Will Fiberglass Insulation Burn?

-The answer to the question, ‘will fiberglass insulation burn?’ especially when considering fire safety measures during installation, is not a straightforward yes or no, as it is with many things in the building.
+The answer to the question, especially when considering fire safety measures during installation, is not a straightforward yes or no, as it is with many things in the building.

-We’ll explain why, even though fiberglass insulation does not burn, it can contribute to a house fire.
-We’ll also talk about how flammable an alternative to fiberglass insulation is.
+We’ll explain why fiberglass insulation can contribute to a house fire even though it does not burn and discuss how flammable an alternative to fiberglass insulation is.

 will fiberglass insulation burn

-When safely installed, fiberglass insulation will not burn but can melt at high temperatures.
+Fiberglass insulation will not burn when safely installed but can melt at high temperatures.
 This highlights the importance of adhering to local building codes when installing fiberglass.

 Brown paper, commonly used as a vapor barrier on batts, can catch fire, posing a fire hazard.
 Blown-in fiberglass insulation flammable concerns are minimal, as it is non-flammable but requires specialist equipment.